Sports Betting Math

 So how hard is sports gambling mathematics?
 The math behind putting a winning bet is rather complicated, but the best way to keep in front of the bookmaker is rather straightforward.
 If you accumulate on 52.4% of your bets, then you’ll break even.
 We will have more information on this number later, for example why it takes over 50 percent wins to break , but some general understanding about sports gambling and the figures behind it.

 Sports Betting Basics

-The easiest way to show the mathematics behind a sports bet would be to make an example.
-Let us say you and your friend walk into a casino, each with $200 burning a hole in your pocket.
-There is a large game on tonight, the Cowboys and the Redskins, so you drift into the sportsbook to check up on the latest news about the sport.
-While you’re sitting there, you find that the wagering board, with some funny numbers on it.
+The easiest way to show the mathematics behind a sports bet would be to make an illustration.
+Let us say you and your buddy walk into a casino, each with $200 burning a hole in your pocket.
+There’s a big game on tonight, the Cowboys and the Redskins, so you wander in the sportsbook to check up on the most recent news about the game.
+As you’re sitting there, you find the wagering board, with some funny numbers on it.
 It looks like this:

 428 Cowboys +175